adra-dev/buzz_data/README.md

 1. Specific
     - What needs to be accomplished?
         - population prediction system
+        - data visualization.
 2. Mesurable
     - How do I mesure my model results?
         - Making the prediction of new values using historical data.
 3. Achivable
     - is your objective something your team can reasonably accomplish?
-        - We need to review this point after gathering the data and making the EDA.
+        - It is achivable.
 4. Relevant
     - Why are you setting the goal that you’re setting?
         - Create a linear regresion model and predict new values.